jrnold/r4ds-exercise-solutions/docs/transform.md

 ```

+### Exercise 3 {.exercise}

-3. What time of day should you fly if you want to avoid delays as much as possible?
+> What time of day should you fly if you want to avoid delays as much as possible?

 Let's group by hour.
 The earlier the better to fly.
 This is intuitive as delays early in the morning are likely to propagate throughout the day.